 Oslo is European Green Capital 2019!
-The home of “Scandi cool” has shifted from oil to smart tech and continues to make strides on a global platform by leading with green.
+Oslo is the first capital to set forth a Climate Budget and the home of Scandi cool has shifted from oil to smart tech and continues to make strides on a global platform by leading with green.
 Green capital challenges are now being addressed on a monthly basis.
 These are challenges for Oslo’s leaders, residents, companies and institutions to motivate everyone participating to do something to create meaningful change.
 Every month, citizens of Oslo have the opportunity to take on a special theme such as waste reduction, tackling climate change or diving into ocean impact.
 During our tenure as the European Green Capital, we want to “lead with green” across industries, from shipping to culture.

-Any question?
+Any questions?
 Send an email to email@example.com